 To read contributors’ stories about their places of belonging, see 100 Stories of Belonging in the S.F.
 Bay Area.

 Credit: Christine Wong Yap, Belonging Certificates #1–25, 2019, letterpress prints with calligraphy, 11 x 8.5 inches unframed, installed on location wherever possible.
 Photos by Christine Wong Yap unless otherwise noted.
-Developed as inaugural artist in residence at the Haas Institute for a Fair and Inclusive Society.
+Developed as inaugural artist in residence at the Othering and Belonging Institute (formerly the Haas Institute for a Fair and Inclusive Society) at UC Berkeley.